jeffcooper86/photo-scripts/README.md

 # Photo Scripts
-Creates photo files for printing and previews
+Creates photo files from photography collection for printing and previews